GSA/digitalgov.gov/content/posts/2014-05-19-video-blog-part-2-sarah-crane-usa-gov.md

 ---
+url: /2014/05/19/video-blog-part-2-sarah-crane-usa-gov/
 date: 2014-05-19 10:32:03 -0400
-title: 'Video Blog\: Part 2\: Sarah Crane, USA.gov'
+title: 'Video Blog: Part 2: Sarah Crane, USA.gov'
 summary: 'Part 2 of our interview with Sarah Crane from USA.gov&nbsp;shares how the USA.gov team is tackling content sprawl with the USA.gov API.
 Missed Part 1 last week?
-You&amp;#8217;ll want to&nbsp;watch it&nbsp;before next Tuesday,&nbsp;when we will publish Part 3 where Sarah talks about adaptive content. [youtube=http\://www.youtube.com/watch?v=PtXsAIoRqb4&amp;amp;w=600]'
+You&amp;#8217;ll want to&nbsp;watch it&nbsp;before next Tuesday,&nbsp;when we will publish Part 3 where Sarah talks about adaptive content. [youtube=http://www.youtube.com/watch?v=PtXsAIoRqb4&amp;amp;w=600]'
-authors: [sarah-crane]
+authors:
+  - sarah-crane
 categories:
   - API
   - Content